-This ties into the simplify message: Be careful when choosing themes.
+This ties into the simplified message: Be careful when choosing themes.
 Flashy, vibrant, active themes can help some brands sell, but those pages take time to load and are often distracting.
 Choose simpler themes (with relatively few widgets, as we mentioned) when possible.

-6. Keep Up On Best Practices
+6. Keep Up With Best Practices

 Let’s give you an example: CDNs or content delivery networks are a popular way to spread out data across proxy servers and cut down on load times…at least for now.
 When it comes to servers, code and many of the other things we’ve discussed, best practices tend to shift over time.